 Scientists have one thing in common with children : curiosity.
 To be a good scientist you must have kept this trait of childhood, and perhaps it not easy to retain just one trait.
 A scientist has to be curoius like a child; perhaps one can understand that there are other childish features he hasn't grown out of it: be disruptive.

 In the past, an artwork was a fixed thing.
-Scientific progress is a cumulative process of uncertainty reduction that can only succeed if curiosity and passion for uncovering the unknown remains the greatest drive.
+We need models that explain how small perturbations can lead to wild effects.
 Don't hang your hat on these numbers just yet, the deeper inquisitive artists look, the more they will find there is to see.
 Curiosity for uncovering the unknown pictures drive people.

-Very well reasoned.
-Good energy.
+Human subcultures are nested fractally.
 Give me the pictures that will make me happy.

 Seth Godin writes that we have lost a lot of our childlike curiosity.
-We need models that explain how small perturbations can lead to wild effects.
 "Counting papers is a great way to measure whether a scientist puts ambition ahead of curiosity, scientific rigor and the quest for knowledge and understanding” is a wise quote from Aaron Blaisdell.
 An awful lot of research is never read, let alone cited.

 Bottom line is practically nonexistent.
 The best way to double the content of this page, is to fold it over and put it back in the internet.